 This Decision as Precedent

 This is a lower court decision.
 Other courts are not obligated to follow it, nor are they prevented from doing so.
 Only time will tell if this position is accepted by other jurisdictions or withstands any appeal that may follow.

-If you need to discuss a child custody issue, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.
+If you need to discuss a child custody issue, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.